rakRandom/c-http-server/README.md

 # c-http-server
-HTTP Server made in C with support to GET requests (currently only with root path)
+Goal: Create a HTTP Server using C with support to GET and POST requests What I currently have: A HTTP Server made in C with support to GET request with root as path

-# References
+# Based on:
 - https://devdocs.io/c
 - https://learn.microsoft.com/pt-br/windows/win32/api/winsock2/
 - https://www.youtube.com/watch?v=qlymbA0tDMQ